algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 The process of the parsing is the following:

-- Receive the tokenised assembly code obtained from the lexical analysis (tokenization) phase.
+- Receive the tokenised assembly code obtained from the lexical analysis (tokenisation) phase.

 - Initialise a parsing pointer to the beginning of the token array.
   Set up data structures to represent the abstract syntax tree (AST)